-At the level of public institutions, the number of civil servants reached 3,004 including: 2,309 permanent staff, 183 wage-earners and 512 contractuals, noting that the Electricity of Lebanon includes the highest percentage of workers, reaching 69%.
+In public institutions, the number of civil servants reached 3,004 including: 2,309 permanent staff, 183 wageearners and 512 contractuals, noting that the Electricity of Lebanon includes the highest percentage of workers, reaching 69%.

-The vacancy rate was estimated at 71% in public administrations, 56%, in public institutions and above 82% in municipalities, with the largest percentage of vacancies occurring in the second category (23% in the first category, 70% in the second category, 64% in the third category, the fourth category is 70% and 91% in the fifth category).
+The vacancy rate was estimated at 71% in public administrations, 56%, in public institutions and above 82% in municipalities, with the largest percentage of vacancies occuring in the second category (23% in the first category, 70% in the second category, 64% in the third category, the fourth category is 70% and 91% in the fifth category).
+This is a paradox given the wage bill (see section on cost)